a guide to music photography by neelam khan vela

 How did you first become interested in photography?

 The truth is that I don’t remember the day I decided I wanted to become a photographer.
 I have always enjoyed taking pictures.
 I also started working when I was pretty young and by the age of 14 or 15, I'd already had my photos published.
-I remember that as a child there were certain photos hanging around my grandparents' house that caught my eye and recently I realised that they look a lot like some of the photos I take now, in terms of the composition and colours.
+I remember that as a child there were certain photos hanging around my grandparents' house that caught my eye and recently I realized that they look a lot like some of the photos I take now, in terms of the composition and colors.
 I have unwittingly been replicating a style of photography that has probably been influencing me since I was little.

 Why did you decide to focus on music photography?

 I’ve always been interested in the world of music.
 Rather than taking pictures of artists on a stage, I like to think that I am documenting and telling a story.
 When I started taking photos of bands in Barcelona at the age of 15, it was also a way to get into a scene that I wanted to belong to, because I didn’t share the same interests with kids my age at school.
 When I moved to London, at the age of 17, I started working at NME and became part of that world.
-It was there I realised that's what I wanted to dedicate my life to.
+It was there I realized that's what I wanted to dedicate my life to.

 Who is your dream sitter?